Presented by Act Belong Commit

 Frank Thomas was born in Greenough in 1896 and grew up on his father's farm in Coorow.
 At the age of 21 he took to the bush and lived the life of a bushranger.
 He stole food, saddles and the best of horses from farms, houses, trains and railway stations.
 He was an accomplished rider and bushman who was capable of eluding police on their many attempts to capture him.

 Frank went on to become a convicted criminal and spent time at both the Geraldton Gaol and Fremantle Prison.
-However, is there another side to this story?
+However, is there another side to the story?

 The Artist - Di Taylor

-In 2017 the North Midlands Project and The Bank Gallery in Carnamah hosted Di Taylor, a leading Western Australian visual artist.
-During her residency Di created a series of artworks around the life and stories of local bushranger Frank Thomas.
+Over a period of five months in 2017, North Midlands Project and The Bank Gallery in Carnamah contracted Western Australian visual artist Di Taylor for an artist residency to explore the life and stories of local bushranger Frank Thomas.

 WEDNESDAY, 15th NOVEMBER 1922: "The career of the Kelly gang and their decline and fall, is a memorable episode in Australian history, but the chronicler of Australian bushranging may find almost equally excellent material in the exploits of Francis Henry Thomas.
 On May 23 this man effected a dramatic escape from the Geraldton Gaol, where he was awaiting trial on charges of theft.
 As soon as he was clear of Geraldton, Thomas who is a brilliant horseman, executed a number of raids on camps pitched at various points between the Wongan Hills and Midland railway lines, stealing valuable horses and considerable quantities of stores.
 On Friday last he was recaptured by the police at Perenjori, and was being escorted to Geraldton when he again escaped custody, near the township of Buntine."